bikeindex/stolen_bikes_widget_html/README.markdown

 - Locally we use [rerun](https://github.com/alexch/rerun) to restart the app on changes.
 Launch the app in development mode with `rerun 'rackup'`.

-- If you run it locally, the root url doesn't cache and references the separate files to make development easier.
+- If you run it locally, the index page doesn't cache and references the separate js files to make development easier.

 ===